AdRoll/baker/README.md

 }
 ```

-Components (inputs, filters, outputs and uploads) are either generic ones provided with Baker or user-defined components.
+Components (inputs, filters, outputs and uploads) are either generic ones
-provided by Baker can be used.
-They can also be merged in a single slice to make
-all of them available.
+provided with Baker or user-defined components, or a mix of both.

 ## How to build a Baker executable